BRobDan/budget-project/NEXTSTEPS.md

 * This works now.

 List transactions from database.db in Transactions List TableView
-* This works but the date displays String with Object Property[] on it.
-Need to mess with properties to get it displaying correctly.
+* Date displays correctly.
-* Also need to fix this so that it updates after a new database entry is added.
-Should clear TableView and pull all transactions from the database again.
+* Need to fix dates to update dynamically after entry is added to database.

 Create working prototype and 1-page reflection report